Auditory Response: A Reliable, Objective Finding of Concussion?June 28, 2017

 If you or a loved one has sustained a concussion or more severe TBI, contact a Houston brain injury lawyer at the Amaro Law Firm to find out more about your legal recovery options.

-Call (877) 892-2797 or email our firm to set up a free consultation and get the information that could make all of the difference in your financial recovery.
+Call (713) 352-7975 or Contact Our Firm to set up a free consultation and get the information that could make all of the difference in your financial recovery.
 If you are unable to visit our office, virtual consultations are available, and we can travel to meet you.

 1: Study published Scientific Reports, December 2016